aria-ml/dataeval/BRANCHING.md

 1. **Document breaking changes** - Use MR descriptions to explain impact
 2. **Coordinate deprecations** - Give users advance notice
 3. **Test on release branches** - Don't just test on `main`
-4. **Monitor automation** - Check CI/CD pipeline results
-5. **Keep this document updated** - Process improvements should be reflected here
+4. **Keep this document updated** - Process improvements should be reflected here

 ## Comparison to Other Strategies